100+ Basic Japanese Words to Learn

 Keep in mind that numbers are conjugated differently depending on what you’re counting in Japanese.
 For a full breakdown on how numbers work in Japanese, please read our guide to Japanese numbers.

-Start learning Japanese with a tutor!
+Start learning Japanese with native, professional tutors!

 Want to learn all the essential Japanese verbs and start speaking with confidence?
 Join our part-time or intensive Japanese lessons at Coto Academy — Tokyo’s leading language school.
 Get in touch for a free level check and course consultation today!

-Basic Words for Months of the Year in Japanese
+Months of the Year in Japanese

 Learn the names of the months in Japanese, which is useful for planning travel or for discussing time frames in daily conversations.
-For a deep dive into months, read our ultimate guide into months, days, and years.
+For a deep dive into months, read our ultimate guide to months, days, and years.

 四月しがつ ShigatsuApril